 Ok, let’s talk about one of the most impressive features of the OM-D EM-1 Mark II: speed.

 Let’s put it this way, even if set to its slowest modes the EM1 II is faster than most other cameras.

 The EM1 Mark II’s burst rate make it the ideal tool for capturing fugitive moments.
 Thanks to two quad-core processors the EM 1 II is nearly three times faster than its predecessor.
 Let’s see the details.

-In silent mode the new 20M Live MOS sensor together with the TruePic VIII image processor make it possible to shoot a maximum of 18 frames per second (RAW + JPEG) in focus tracking and auto exposure.
+In silent mode, the new 20M Live MOS sensor together with the TruePic VIII image processor makes it possible to shoot a maximum of 18 frames per second (RAW + JPEG) in focus tracking and auto exposure.
 60 frames per second (RAW + JPEG) with locked focus and exposure!
-Mind blowing right?
+Mind-blowing right?

 - Continuous High the two continuous high modes work with locked exposure and focus.
 Using the mechanical shutter, it bursts out an impressive 15 frames per second.
 The full 60fps are reached with the electronic shutter.

 If you are an over shooter make sure you get a couple of extra SD cards!
 I’m not much of a “spray and pray” type of photographer, but the first time I tried it to test its capabilities it really surprised me.
 I wasn’t ready to see all those frames, all sharp and in focus.
 Great work Olympus!

 This innovative option entirely new and unique to the EM-1 Mark II makes it easy to capture that decisive moment.
 It’s obviously very useful for action photos since it takes advantage of the speed performance of the camera.